 The suggestions listed above may seem relatively simple, but in practice, you may find them difficult to implement.
 It is worth experimenting with what works for you upon returning to your home country.
 Everyone is different.
 There is no perfect fit or ideal way to integrate what you’ve felt, witnessed and experienced through your sacred medicine experience.
 Returning home after your retreat experience can prove overwhelming, confronting and confusing.
 Your body will have undergone profound and deep healing and it will take some time, weeks perhaps months for you to return to a new state of equilibrium.
 It’s normal to feel lost, alone and uncomfortable.
 Committing to finding some integration strategies that work for you and fit in with your day to day life will go a long way in ensuring that you sustain the healing you have experienced while on retreat and create the necessary space for ongoing healing to occur.
 Read more in this article by Atira Tan for her thoughts and experiences on intregating experience, with a unique trauma perspective.

-OUR FREE INTEGRATION SUPPORT SESSION at 1 month, post retreat will be delivered by Atira Tan (MA Art Therapy Dip Transpersonal Art Therapy, SEP).
+Following your Noya Rao Voice retreat, you will receive one individual 1 hour support session with our integration specialist.
+The sessions will be scheduled at 1 month post retreat will be delivered by Atira Tan (MA Art Therapy Dip Transpersonal Art Therapy, SEP).
 Atira has over 13 years’ experience working in trauma recovery and is deeply passionate about the transformative potential of sacred plant medicines.
 In your integration sessions, you can expect to be listened to with compassion by a dedicated professional that has experienced sacred plant medicine herself.
 Atira will guide you using Somatic ExperiencingTM principles, helping you to locate within you the resources and wisdom needed to preserve with your healing journey.
 These sessions will offer you the opportunity to discuss your sacred medicine experiences, including any visions you may have witnessed and to work through tangible solutions to any real-world problems you are facing that are preventing you from fully integrating this work.